FWeinb/CDocParser/README.md

 CDocParser
 ---
-CDocParser is a language agonistc C style comments parser that uses block comments to make it easer to generate Documenation.
+CDocParser is a language agonistc C style comments parser that uses block comments to make it easer to generate documenation.

 ## Install